What do you need planning permission for?

 A shed is considered an outbuilding, which, according to Planning Portal, also includes garages, greenhouses, playhouses, saunas, summer houses, kennels and even swimming pools.
 This means, for all of these structures, the planning regulations are the same.

-An outbuilding, such as a shed, won't need planning permission if:
+An outbuilding, you may need planning permission if:

-- It has a maximum eaves height of 2.5 metres and a total height of no more than 4 metres (if it has a dual-pitched roof) or 3 metres for any other type of roof
+- It is taller than 4 metres (if it has a dual-pitched roof) or 3 metres for any other type of roof

-- It does not have a veranda, balcony or raised platform
+- You want to add a veranda, balcony or raised platform

-- It won't take up more than half the land of the original house, other outbuildings (such as sheds) should be added to the total too
+- It takes up more than half the land of the original house, other outbuildings (such as sheds) should be added to the total too

-Many standard sheds meet these specifications, so your shed should generally be considered permitted development.
+Many standard sheds won’t require planning permission.
 However, before installing, you should check that the height will fall within the above limits.

 Remember: Listed buildings and homes in designated land have different rules, so check with your local council before any changes are made to these types of homes.